LATINO BOOK REVIEW

 13 Translations of Native Mexican Nahuatl Stories

 The following 13 English translations present some of the native Nahuatl folktales collected by Pablo González Casanova, published by the Universidad Nacional Autónoma de México (UNAM).
-González Casanova started gathering a great number of folktales during his employment Continue reading...
-5/6/20
+González Casanova started gathering a great number of folktales during Continue reading...5/6/20

 Roberto de la Torre | A Pilar of Spanish Literature

 Yesterday, a friend and pilar of the South Texas community passed away.
 Roberto de la Torre was a folklorist, fiction writer, poet and organizer.
-He was the founder of Voces en la Frontera "Voices on the Border", one of the best established literary events on the US-Mexico border.
-Continue reading...
-3/24/20
+He was the founder of Voces en la Frontera "Voices on the Border", one of the best established literary events on the US-Mexico Continue reading...3/24/20

 5 Mayan Authors You Should Know